F.A.Q

 This question is really difficult for me to answer because every situation is so unique!
 It depends on what you want to shoot, as well as your budget.
 My general cop-out answer is to look at Canon rebels because most people with this question have a relatively low budget, but remember: you get what you pay for.
 To me, it makes sense to save up and get gear you won’t have to replace for 5-7 years, rather than something cheap that will only serve you for two years.
 I can, however, tell you what to prioritize when looking for a camera and lens for shooting shows:

 In a body, you want something that can handle a high ISO (if your camera doesn’t go up past 3200, you’re going to run into serious problems), and high frames per second.
-Contrary to popular perception, your shutter speed has very little to do with your frames per second—FPS has to do with how quickly your camera can write images to a memory card.
+Counterintuitively, your shutter speed has very little to do with your frames per second—FPS has to do with how quickly your camera can write images to a memory card.
 If your camera is giving you the “busy” graphic every 5 seconds, you’ll end up very frustrated in the pit.
 I recommend having at least 3 or 4 FPS (side note: for this same reason, it’s a great idea to invest in a memory card with a fast write speed, which will be more expensive but ultimately worth it).
 In a lens, you want as wide of an aperture as you can afford, meaning the lowest number f-stop.
 You also want wicked fast autofocus—I don’t need to explain that one!
-A 2.8 lens that can zoom in and out is best, but if you can only afford to buy one lens, a 1.4 50mm or 1.4 30mm is a great pick for bar shows and small venues, which is what most people shoot in the beginning.
+If you can only afford to buy one lens, a 1.4 50mm or 1.4 30mm is a great pick for bar shows and small venues, which is what most people shoot in the beginning.
+However, you may find a 2.8 wide angle soon becomes necessary for some environments.
 I do recommend buying used gear when you’re just starting out.
 You’ll save a ton of money and it’s better for the environment!
 Nearly all of my gear was bought used, so don’t feel like you’re getting a mediocre product.

 Photo Creds to Taylor Ward.
 WEAR EARPLUGS, KIDS